mvasilkov/cmark-gfm/XREADME.md

 This is a fork of [Michelle Tilley][BinaryMuse]'s repo.
 It's entirely compatible with the upstream, and brings the following improvements:

 * Update the underlying C library to the latest master
-* Ensure that it builds for the last few major versions of Node.js
 * Exclude dead code from compilation
 * Reduce dev dependencies' footprint
 * Optional React (JSX) support